kociumba/window-hotkey/README.md

 this is so far a proof of concept

-this is supposed to work like a hotkey for switching between app windows on your windows pc
+this is supposed to work like a hotkey for switching between app windows on your windows pc (like a replacement for alt+tab)

 ---
 it relies on the win32 api so no linux or mac version